Answering your questions about Career Counselling

-Career counsellors bring a wealth of diverse expertise and experience to the field.
-Selecting a career counsellor to work with is a very personal choice and it should be the right fit for you and the areas of your career life you want to explore and/or work on.
+Career Counsellors bring a wealth of diverse expertise and experience to the field.
+Selecting a Career Counsellor to work with is therefore a very personal choice and it should be the right fit for you, your stage of life, and the areas of your career life you want to explore and/or work on.

 I selected the top 7 questions I am frequently asked.